REST Methods

 Custom Header

-Sometimes you may need to respond with a custom header, for example according
+Sometimes you may need to respond with a custom header, according to JSON:API.

-header which has the value endpoint to the resource:
+header that has the value endpoint to the resource:

 return $this->response()